zhzhan/unet/README.md

 # UNET
 UNET is a multi-core based, high performance machine learning framework, built on top of Spark,  supporting both data parallel and model parallel in massive scale.

-Currently, UNET is based on Spark-2.0 (not released yet), but the source code is not made public yet.
-If you are interested, please contact me at zhazhan@gmail.com

 #Running TestCases
     mvn package -DskipTests
     ./mnist.sh